Amitkumarq/Email_Validator/README.md

 # Email_Validator

-getting started.
+## Installation
-1. download the project to your workspace.
+1. write command npm init -y in your terminal.
-2. initialize npm init -y in right directory
+2. install required dependencies.
-3. install required dependencies.
+3. use command node app.js to start the server.

-4. write node app.js in your terminal.
+#About
-5. enjoy checking your email status.
+<p>A website to validate your emails, to know about the status of an email.</p>